-Now we work with over 200 clients in five countries – Australia, New Zealand, Canada, the UK and most recently, the USA.
+Now we work with over 200 clients in five countries – Australia, New Zealand, Canada, the UK and the United States.
 In 2015 alone, we hosted more than 2300 consultations on our specialist EngagementHQ and BudgetAllocator community engagement and participatory budgeting platforms respectively.

 It’s this experience that has helped us develop the second iteration of the “100 Ideas” booklet.

 We’ve written it with the time poor in mind.
 And we’ve tried to walk the line between creating a resource that will help get you up and running with online engagement, without weighing you down with too much information.

 We hope it will provide a starting point for people working across a range of sectors; community engagement, public relations, communications and project management.

 A few of our ideas are controversial, many are common sense; we hope all will help you navigate across the new and burgeoning field of online community engagement.